 The case is In re AMR Corp., 11-15463, U.S. Bankruptcy Court, Southern District of New York (Manhattan).

 Liquidating retailers Syms Corp.
-(SYMSQ) and subsidiary Filene’s Basement LLC won the signature of the bankruptcy judge yesterday on a confirmation order approving the companies’ Chapter 11 plan.
+(SYMSQ:US) and subsidiary Filene’s Basement LLC won the signature of the bankruptcy judge yesterday on a confirmation order approving the companies’ Chapter 11 plan.
 Creditors of Syms are being paid in full.
 Filene’s aren’t.

 Because Syms creditors with $54 million in claims are to be fully paid over several years, shareholders were permitted to retain their stock.
 Creditors will be paid post-bankruptcy interest on their claims at the federal judgment rate, which is a fraction of 1 percent.